The European Union General Data Protection Regulation (GDPR)

 No. The university is not subject to the requirements of the GDPR.
 However, the university may engage in specific, limited activities that collect or process the personal data of individuals residing in the EU.
 In these limited circumstances, Ohio State applies the GDPR requirements.

-How does The Ohio State University plan to comply with the GDPR?
+How does The Ohio State University apply GDPR requirements?

-Ohio State has developed a GDPR compliance program to assist in complying with the requirements of the GDPR.
-One facet of this program consists of a cross-departmental working group that is collaborating to develop and implement GDPR compliance efforts.
+Ohio State has developed a GDPR compliance program to assist in applying the requirements of the GDPR in limited circumstances when necessary.
+This program consists of a cross-departmental working group that is collaborating to develop and implement GDPR compliance efforts.
+Learn more here.